JeremiahBoothe/JeremiahBoothe.github.io/index.md

 Computer Graphics with OpenGL, Custom Textures and assets.

-Photogrammetry - turning series of photographs into 3d models, using a cell phone, positional metadata, and Zephyr to construct the 3D Models.
+Photogrammetry - turning series of photographs into 3d models, using a cell phone, positional metadata, and Zephyr to construct the 3D Models

+Pieces for Developers - Contributed the Gradle Build for the Kotlin SDK.
+Pieces for Developers is a Copilot, in my opinion it excels in the ability to isolate from external influence making it extremly personalized to ones code, and Obsidian Markdown notes.

+Obsidian - Note Taking Tool